 - The CDR involved over 70 engineers and scientists, working virtually due to the COVID-19 situation.
 In addition to Ball Aerospace, the primary flight system Integrator and instrument provider, and Blue Canyon Technologies, which is supplying the platform bus, the exhaustive review included mission partners at Harvard University and the Smithsonian Astrophysical Observatory (SAO).
 Harvard and SAO are providing the Science Data Processing element of the mission.

-- The review also included more than 20 leading experts who make up MethaneSAT's Technical Advisory Group, headed by Joe Rothenberg, former director of NASA's Goddard Space Flight Center, and the project's Science Advisory Group, led by Dr. Dan McCleese, former chief scientist at NASA's Jet Propulsion Laboratory.
+- The review also included more than 20 leading experts who make up MethaneSAT's Technical Advisory Group, headed by Joe Rothenberg, former director of NASA's Goddard Space Flight Center, and the project's Science Advisory Group, led by Dr Dan McCleese, the former chief scientist at NASA's Jet Propulsion Laboratory.

 • February 21, 2020: Ball Aerospace, Blue Canyon Technologies complete rigorous technology review.
 The two principal technology providers for the MethaneSAT mission have successfully cleared a rigorous design review process meant to ensure the key components of the satellite meet the critical design and performance specifications.
-The pair are Ball Aerospace, which is developing the very high-performance spectrometer-based methane sensing system, and Blue Canyon Technologies, which is building the orbital platform (or “bus”) that will provide power, maneuvering and communications.
+The pair is Ball Aerospace, which is developing a very high-performance spectrometer-based methane sensing system, and Blue Canyon Technologies, which is building the orbital platform (or “bus”) that will provide power, manoeuvring and communications.
 10)

 - The assessment included what the industry calls a Preliminary Design Review (PDR) for the Ball instrument, and a Heritage Design Review (HDR) for the adaptations that Blue Canyon is making to its X-SAT Saturn-Class platform.
 The purpose in each case is to validate the technology and engineering and ensure that the hardware can meet the demanding specifications of the mission.